projectacrn/acrn-hypervisor/doc/tutorials/cpu_sharing.rst

  };

-After you start all the VMs, you can check the vcpu affinities from Hypervisor console:
+After you start all VMs, check the vCPU affinities from the Hypervisor console:

 .. code-block:: none